 2. What is your fondest memory at Anglia Ruskin University?

 The very first day when I assembled with other students to meet the tutors for the first time.

 3. What has been your favourite job?

-Latitude lines (N-S) were set at 21 miles long into three 7 miles intervals and the latitude lines were set a half mile apart and were 20 miles long.
-Each surveyor was provided with 10 men to help measure, handle the instruments, clear the line of sight and to cook meals while we stayed in the forest, which is where we camped until the grid line was fully surveyed and the results were submitted to the draftsmen to plot the map.
+Latitude lines (N-S) were set at 21 miles long into three, seven mile intervals and the latitude lines were set a half mile apart and were 20 miles long.
+Each surveyor was provided with ten men to help measure, handle the instruments, clear the line of sight and to cook meals while we stayed in the forest, which is where we camped until the grid line was fully surveyed and the results were submitted to the draftsmen to plot the map.

 Luckily for me, my army training gave me the courage and assurance necessary to handle such hard work in an area where the ground conditions were rough and included swampy areas.
 There were elephants, bears, tigers and other wildlife in the forest, but fortunately we only encountered elephants, bears and snakes.
 I worked in the forest for six months and successfully completed the job, which left me ready to take on similar roles.